Address: St Edward’s School, Woodstock Road, Oxford, OX2 7NN

 Teddies Talks: This engaging series goes behind the scenes at St Edward’s, Oxford (affectionately known as Teddies), to explore issues and topics relevant to education and young people.
 Listen to the podcasts here.

 St Edward’s is at the forefront of modern educational thinking.
 A collaborative, engaging, discussion-based approach in the classroom prepares our pupils for university study and the workplace beyond.
+The GCSE years have been transformed with the introduction of innovative new courses designed by the School in conjunction with leading educationalists.
+These Pathways and Perspective courses run alongside GCSE’s and are the latest in educational innovation.
+Read more here.

 Games & The Arts